whatchamacallem/debcargo-conf/README.rst

 the tarball was updated and its behaviour changed - compression settings, tarball archive ordering, etc. This will cause your upload to get REJECTED by the Debian FTP archive for having a different orig.tar.
-In this case, set REUSE_EXISTING_ORIG_TARBALL=1 when running ``./release.sh``.
+In this case, set ``REUSE_EXISTING_ORIG_TARBALL=1`` when running ``./release.sh``.

 ITPs
 ----

 Don't file ITPs for library crates, but do file them for binary crates.

-For now (updated 2018-09) we have several hundred crates to upload.
+Generally we'll be uploading a dozen crates or so at once.
 Submitting ITPs for these is unnecessary since we're the only ones uploading and there is no chance of conflict.
 It would only be spam for the bug tracker.
-Please instead co-ordinate uploads on the #debian-rust IRC channel.
+Please instead co-ordinate uploads on the ``#debian-rust`` IRC channel.

 Testing
 -------

 Debian has two types of tests:

-1. pre-install tests run in debian/rules
+1. pre-install tests run in ``debian/rules``
-2. post-install tests defined in debian/tests/control
+2. post-install tests defined in ``debian/tests/control``

-For Debian rust packages, in (1) we run the crate's test suite with default features but only if there are no dev-dependencies, and in (2) we run the whole test suite with each feature enabled separately plus --no-default-features and --all-features.
+For Debian rust packages, in (1) we run the crate's test suite with default features but only if there are no dev-dependencies, and in (2) we run the whole test suite with each feature enabled separately plus ``--no-default-features`` and ``--all-features``.

 Sometimes, tests require extra tweaks and settings to work.
 In this case, you can tweak ``debian/rules`` for (1), and for (2) you will simply have to mark